 Some businesses could be forgiven for thinking that Instagram advertising sort of appeared from out of nowhere in the last few years.
-It seems like only yesterday that its name started to appear in the world of social media as a simple photo sharing app before being acquired by Facebook and turning into one of the bigger powerhouses in its industry.
-However it was actually way back in 2010 that the app first surfaced and 2012 is when Facebook acquired it for a cool $1 Billion.
-A year later Facebook did what it does best and began to monetise the platform starting with sponsored posts and for advertisers the rest is history.
+It seems like only yesterday that its name started to appear in the world of social media as a simple photo-sharing app before being acquired by Facebook and turning into one of the bigger powerhouses in its industry.
+However, it was actually way back in 2010 that the app first surfaced and 2012 is when Facebook acquired it for a cool $1 Billion.
+A year later Facebook did what it does best and began to monetise the platform starting with sponsored posts.
+This opened up a whole new world for advertising agencies and their campaigns on Instagram, shaping the future of advertising.

 Instagram Active Users 2013-18

-However as far as being an essential part of your online advertising is concerned, this definitely did only become a prominent idea within the last few years as the platform really found its feet in that sense.
+However as far as being an essential part of your online advertising is concerned, having an Instagram account definitely did only become a prominent idea within the last few years as the platform really found its feet in that sense.
 Now Instagram can boast four times the engagement rate of Facebook when it comes to user interaction with businesses as well as having surpassed over 1 billion active users.
 So how did this all happen?

 The Facebook Takeover